Ecoggins has an MBA in Global Management from the University of Phoenix and a Bachelor of Arts in Political Science from CSU.

 Volunteer Community Involvement

 Another question asked in the poll was whether it is important that future presidents spent time volunteering in the their local communities.
 906 site visitors voted on this criteria with 85% indicating that they prefer a candidate who has had at least some volunteer experience and 49% wanting him or her to have much community service involvement.

 The person occupying the American presidency had often been referred to as "the leader of the free world."
 Regardless of whether this has ever been true, there is no position in any organization that requires more leadership and leadership skills than the president of the United States.
-860 readers responded to this question in the featured poll with 72% of respondents preferring a candidate with over 10 years of leadership experience.
+The number of respondents to this question was 860, with 72% preferring a candidate with over 10 years of leadership experience.

 The final question in the survey was added in October 2016, nearly one month before the American people went to the election booths to cast their votes.
-As noted earlier, this criteria was added because the character of the main presidential candidates was under near constant review by the campaigns of the other candidates as well as the print and televised news media.
-Due to its late entry, only 392 people responded to this question with 78% of respondents indicating that proven character was highly important for a future American president.
+As noted earlier, this criterion was added because the character of the main presidential candidates was under near-constant review by the campaigns of the other candidates as well as the print and televised news media.
+Due to its late entry, only 392 people responded to this question with 78% of respondents indicating that proven character was highly important for a future U.S. president.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.